Soccertanker/Soccertanker.github.io/docs/food/sourdough.md

 ---
 layout: default
 title: Sourdough
-nav_order: 3
 permalink: /food/sourdough/
 parent: Food
+use_latex: true
 ---

 The method to make sourdough bread is not simple.
 On top of the below details, you need to maintain a healthy sourdough starter.
-I will not cover that on this website because it is covered everywhere on the internet and in books.
+I will not cover that on this website because it is covered elsewhere on the internet and in books.

 I won't write tons of fluff in this intro.
 The only important thing I want to say is that when I began making sourdough bread, I was intimidated by all of the steps and methods for making the bread.
 I did not want to proof, shape, stretch and fold, and knead the dough.
 I wanted to take shortcuts and still make good bread.
 I never made a good loaf by taking shortcuts.
 After months of experience, making at least 2 loaves per week, I have learned that the only way to make a good loaf, and consistently make good loaves, is to follow all of the steps and pay attention to all of the little factors that affect the end product.

 It is time consuming and daunting, but if we want to make good bread, we need to put the effort in.

+# Table of Contents
+{: .no_toc .text-delta }

+1. Table of Contents placeholder text
+{:toc}

 # Ingredients